On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Two-point high order velocity statistics

 For even number \textit{q}, the longitudinal and transverse correlation functions of order $(p,q)$ are defined as:

 and

-Figure \ref{fig:2} lists velocity correlation functions up to the sixth order.
-Just like second order correlations, all these correlation functions can be similarly computed from N-body simulations.
-We first identify all particle pairs with the same separation $r$, followed by a pairwised average to compute these correlations on a given scale $r$.
+Figure \ref{fig:2} lists the velocity correlation functions up to the sixth order ($p=6$).
+In particular, for third order correlations, $R_{3}=R_{(3,1)}$ and $R_{31}=L_{(3,2)}$.
+Like second order correlations, all these correlation functions can be calculated similarly from N-body simulations.
+We first identify all pairs of particles with the same separation $r$, followed by a pairwise average to calculate these correlations on a given scale $r$.
+The results are presented in Section \ref{sec:5}.